 As a school, we aim to support all children to help them fulfil their potential, including pupils who may have additional needs that require extra support.
 Many children will need additional support during their school career; for some this will be long-term and ongoing, while for others it may mean short-term intervention.
 Please click here to access an information booklet which the school has produced for parents and carers explaining in more detail its SEND processes and provision.

-Parents and carers can click here to find useful information to help support pupils with SEND during the current Corvid19 period.
+Parents and carers can click here to access the school's SEND Information Report and can click here to find useful information to help support pupils with SEND during challenging periods, such as during the recent pandemic period.

 We aim to ensure that our pupils receive quality first teaching where lessons are designed to meet the needs of all pupils.
 Ultimately, we aim to develop confidence and independence in our learners, allowing them to progress at their own speed and as appropriate to their development.
 All staff are responsible for regular, robust monitoring of children's progress, both academically and emotionally.
 Through close communication with parents and Senior Leadership, we are able to target our support in a range of ways, individually tailored to each child's needs.
 This can be delivered through quality first teaching, additional in-class support, small group or one-to-one intervention support, which may include activities and support provided through the school’s nurture provision, ‘Little Steps’.